How to Boot Raspberry Pi from USB without SD Card

 Raspberry Pi 4: Bootloader with EEPROM

 The Raspberry Pi 4 is a major step forward.
-Instead of hard-coded boot logic, it uses a dedicated EEPROM chip to store its bootloader.
+Instead of hard-coded boot logic, it uses a dedicated EEPROM chip to store its bootloader, enabling flexible boot configurations for Raspberry Pi 4 boot from USB without SD card.
 That means you can update it and change how the Pi boots.
-By default, older Pi 4 boards may still prioritize microSD boot, but you can change that.
+By default, older Pi 4 boards may still prioritise microSD boot, but this can be reconfigured to allow a Raspberry Pi 4 boot from USB without SD card.

 Option 1: CLI Method